Automotive & Parts — South Africa

 Certification Introduction

-South Africa is a contracting party to the United Nations 1958 Agreement Concerning the Adoption of Uniform Provisions for Motor Vehicles, and implements mandatory market access certification for motor vehicles and safety-critical components, jointly regulated by the South African National Regulator for Compulsory Specifications (NRCS) and the South African Bureau of Standards (SABS).
-Complete vehicles must obtain NRCS Vehicle Type Approval (VTA), and safety-related components (brake, steering, lighting, electrical systems, etc.) must obtain LOA certification issued by NRCS.
-South Africa recognizes test results compliant with UN ECE regulations, which can be equivalent to exemption from some local testing.
+South Africa is a contracting party to the United Nations 1958 Agreement on Motor Vehicle Technology, and implements mandatory market access certification for motor vehicles and safety-critical components, which is jointly regulated by the National Regulator for Compulsory Specifications (NRCS) and the South African Bureau of Standards (SABS).
+Complete vehicles must pass NRCS Vehicle Type Approval (VTA), while safety-related components (braking, steering, lighting, electrical systems, etc.) must obtain LOA certification issued by NRCS.
+South Africa recognizes test results that comply with UN ECE regulations, which can be equivalent to exemption from some local tests.

 Technical Requirements

-• Safety performance: Crash testing refers to UN ECE R94/R95; lighting systems meet the requirements of ECE R112; brake systems need to meet the dual-circuit configuration and braking distance limits; the strength of seat belt anchorages must comply with requirements.
+Safety Performance: Crash tests are referenced to UN ECE R94/R95, lighting systems meet ECE R112 requirements, braking systems must meet dual-circuit configuration and braking distance limit requirements, and seat belt anchorage strength must comply with relevant requirements.

-• Electromagnetic compatibility: Complete vehicles and on-board electronic components must comply with the requirements of CISPR 12 standard.
+Electromagnetic Compatibility: Complete vehicles and automotive electronic components must comply with the requirements of CISPR 12 standard.

-• Supporting requirements: The user manual must be provided in bilingual versions of English and Afrikaans; a complete BOM list and production quality system operation records are required.
+Supporting Requirements: The user manual must be provided in a bilingual version of English and Afrikaans, and a complete BOM list and production quality system operation records must be provided.

 Certification Process